megdevs/Web-View-Calendar/README.md

 # Web-View-Calendar
-A simple web view calendar
+A simple web view calendar.

+This is my little test project.

+Working perfectly.
+To use, call in style and js to one.

+Don't be a lazy developer.